sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 ## May 27
 ### 3pm EDT / 12pm PDT | Triple Play: Past, Present, Future
 **Best For: Audience Engagement & Marketing Pros**\
-Triple Play is a national research project created by Theatre Development Fund and Theatre Bay Area, with support from NNPN Member Theaters, that investigated the relationship of audiences to new plays.
-In this session, Victoria Bailey (TDF) and Brad Erickson (TBD) will lead us through a continued investigation of how findings from the initial study were impacting audience development efforts pre-pandemic as well as how we might build upon this work going forward to find and build new audiences, turn our occasional ticket-buyers into new works advocates, and hone our skills for bringing our aspirational audiences into our spaces when we reopen.
+Triple Play is a national research project created by [Theatre Development Fund](https://www.tdf.org/) and [Theatre Bay Area](https://www.theatrebayarea.org/), with support from NNPN Member Theaters, that investigated the relationship of audiences to new plays.
+In this session, **Victoria Bailey (TDF)** and **Brad Erickson (TBA)** will lead us through a continued investigation of how findings from the initial study were impacting audience development efforts pre-pandemic as well as how we might build upon this work going forward to find and build new audiences, turn our occasional ticket-buyers into new works advocates, and hone our skills for bringing our aspirational audiences into our spaces when we reopen.

 **How to Prepare:** Session participants should be familiar with Triple Play, either through past experience and/or by reading the Executive Summary of the full report (available here).